Lizii7/Lizii7.github.io/_pages/about.md

 I aim to design intuitive interfaces that enable users to engage more naturally feedback in virtual environments.
 My work spans experimental <span class="red-text">hardware development</span>, <span class="red-text">user-centered design</span>, and evaluating multi-sensory interfaces to explore how digital interactivity can be both enriching and intuitive.

 So far, I cultivated my interest in HCI more focous on olfactory interaction by exploring a range of topics.
-Gradually, I found they formed three aspects: (1) base on hardwares exploring **scent releasing methods** for natual olfactory displays (IJHCI), (2) **olfactory feedback in different scanio context** (CHI’25, IJHCI), (3) **crossmodal sensory influence** in virtual environment (CHI’25, DIS’25).
+Gradually, I found they formed three aspects: (1) **Hardware-driven olfactory design** – developing natural scent-release mechanisms for embodied olfactory displays (IJHCI).
+(2) **Contextual olfactory feedback** – studying how scent stimuli alter experiences in diverse VR scenarios (CHI’25, IJHCI).
+(3) **Crossmodal perception and multisensory integration** – examining how visual, tactile, and olfactory cues interact to shape immersion and presence (CHI’25, DIS’25).

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->